👆My Path👇

 Self-employed:

-Working Independently.From 2016, Mike worked for sub-contractors as well as clients with ongoing needs because they purchased websites that were more complex than their available time allowed them to manage.
-To ease their transition, Mike continued providing support and, in the process, gained valuable insight into the distinctions between corporate, small business, and large-budget web project stakeholders.
+Working Independently.From 2016, Jheri worked for sub-contractors as well as clients with ongoing needs because they purchased websites that were more complex than their available time allowed them to manage.
+To ease their transition, Jheri continued providing support and, in the process, gained valuable insight into the distinctions between corporate, small business, and large-budget web project stakeholders.
 His experience includes being a successful one-man web start-up, a self-employed businessman creating web solutions for other small businesses, and a sub-contractor working for major corporations like IBM and the Department of Defense, sometimes through triple-layered sub-contracts.
-This breadth of roles enabled Mike to understand the unique strengths and challenges of various organizational ecosystems, as well as the decision-making dynamics that either resolved or perpetuated problems within them.
+This breadth of roles enabled Jheri to understand the unique strengths and challenges of various organizational ecosystems, as well as the decision-making dynamics that either resolved or perpetuated problems within them.

 -